Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 <div class="rule" id="api-11">
   <p class="rulelab"><strong>API-11</strong>: Secure connections using TLS</p>
   <p>Secure connections using TLS following the latest NCSC guidelines [[NCSC.TLS]].</p>
-  <p>Since the connection is always secured, the authentication method is straightforward.
-This allows the application of basic authentication tokens instead of encrypted authentication tokens.</p>
+  <p>Since the connection is always secured, the access method can be straightforward.
+This allows the application of basic access tokens instead of encrypted access tokens.</p>
 </div>

 ### API usage patterns